dselans/mmmbop/README.md

 mmmbop
 ======
-An ultra-fast and resilient tool for migrating MongoDB data -> PostgreSQL.
+An ultra-fast and resilient tool for migrating BSON dumps -> PostgreSQL.

-It is specifically designed to be able to deal with migrating exceptionally large document stores which requires checkpointing, idempotency, and parallelism.
+It is specifically designed to be able to deal with migrating exceptionally large amount of docs which requires checkpointing, idempotency, and parallelism.

 If you need to migrate a small amount of data - there are probably better tools suited for that task.
 If you need to migrate 10TB's of data over the course of